Waterloo, New York

 A half century later, in 1918, brothers Raymond and Lynn Schaffe enlisted to fight in the U.S. Navy during World War I. They left their scythes in the same tree.
 The Schaffes came back (it was a shorter war) but apparently neither of them remembered to retrieve their scythes.

-The tree grew and engulfed the scythes.
-It became a Waterloo landmark, then a tourist attraction.
+The tree grew and slowly engulfed the scythe blades as their wooden handles fell off.
+The Scythe Tree became a Waterloo landmark, then a tourist attraction.
 Linen postcards were printed and sold, artfully highlighted to emphasize the scythes.

 The Scythe Tree still stands on the front lawn of the Scythe Tree Farm.
-Rusted scythe handles stick out of its trunk, now eight or ten feet in the air, supported by wires tied to the branches.
+Rusted scythe blades stick out of its trunk, now eight or ten feet in the air, supported by wires tied to the branches.
+Each blade tip has been painted to make it easier to spot.

 Curiously, this isn't the only tree assigned to hold a scythe for eternity.
 There are others around the U.S., although none have been immortalized on a postcard like the one in Waterloo.
 A scythe tree in Merengo, Iowa, for example, held the Civil War scythe of farmer Richard Shelley until the tree fell over in a 1998 windstorm.